graphistry/graphistry-cli/docs/configure-security.md

 ## Out-of-the-box config

-* First user to create an account is the Admin
+* First user to create an account is the web Admin
   * Cloud-specific deployments may tailor secure initialization, such as AWS defaulting to `admin` / `i-instanceID`
-* Admins then create other users and with differing role levels: Admin, User, Inactive
+* Web Admins then create other users and with differing role levels: Admin, User, Inactive
+  * As a web Admin, we recommend also creating a non-admin account for yourself
 * Sessions are protected with JWT tokens and HTTP-only CSRF tokens
   * TLS recommended
 * Visualizations are shared as web keys

+## Server configuration

+Self-hosting a server requires managing your own server security, such as periodic updates.

+If using a Cloud Marketplace distribution, you can always update to latest recommended system settings by updating to a latest Graphsitry-provided version.

+One common security recommendation is to seperate per-user lower-privilege server admin accounts instead of a shared root.
+These users will require access to the Docker daemon and `$GRAPHISTRY_HOME` (likely `/var/graphistry` or `~/graphistry`).
+We note that most web admins do not require server access.

 ## Recommended network config: TLS, IPs, Ports